 Concepts Tested in the Class 12 Maths Chapter 1 Miscellaneous Exercise

-The Miscellaneous set is structured as a concept-mixer.
-The table below maps each question cluster to the underlying section so you can revise the right theory before attempting the problem.
+The Miscellaneous set is a concept-mixer.
+The table below maps each question cluster to the underlying section, so you can revise the right theory before attempting the problem.

-Notice how heavily Sections 1.3 and 1.4 are weighted.
-That is your revision priority list: composition and inverse first, equivalence relations second, binary operations third.
+Notice how heavily Sections 1.3 and 1.4 are weighted: composition and inverse first, equivalence relations second, binary operations third.

 Top 5 Formulae and Properties You Need Before Attempting

-The 19 questions assume you have these five tools at your fingertips.
-Memorise them first; the NCERT Solutions Class 12 Maths become 60% shorter.
+The 19 questions assume you have these five tools ready.
+Memorise them first; the solutions become 60% shorter to follow.

 Miscellaneous exercise inverse finding workflow